abhishekgoyal-a11y/Price-tracker-app/README.md

 # Price Tracker app
 It tracks the price of product or course and notify when price drops via email, the purpose of making this app is that, it has been observed that prices of many items on online stores fluctuate at very high frequency like in Amazon, the price will change in every 10 minutes.
 With the help of this app you can track any product you wish to buy.
-This App can track both ecommerce as well as elearning Website like:-Amazon,Udemy,Flipkart etc.
+This App can track both E-commerce as well as E-learning Website like:-Amazon,Udemy,Flipkart etc.

 # How it works
 1. Copy the URL of item, paste in search box